-On November 27, 2009, Khan announced that it was informed that ARMZ, a Russian state-owned nuclear energy corporation, which in turn owns Priargunsky, intended to make an unsolicited offer to purchase all of the outstanding common shares of Khan for Cdn\$0.65 per share (the "ARMZ Offer").
+On November 27, 2009, Khan announced that it was informed that ARMZ, a Russian state-owned nuclear energy corporation, intended to make an unsolicited offer to purchase all of the outstanding common shares of Khan for Cdn\$0.65 per share (the "ARMZ Offer").
 On November 30, 2009, ARMZ filed a copy of its offer to purchase and related take-over bid circular on SEDAR and published an advertisement formally commencing its ARMZ Offer.
 On December 15, 2009 Khan announced that its Board of Directors had unanimously recommended that shareholders reject the unsolicited ARMZ Offer to acquire all of the outstanding common shares of Khan at Cdn\$0.65 in cash per share and not tender their common shares to the ARMZ Offer and filed and mailed its directors' circular dated December 14, 2009 containing its unanimous recommendation.
 The Board of Directors unanimously believed that the ARMZ Offer was inadequate, failed to recognize the full value of Khan and contained objectionable terms and conditions.
 Subsequently, on February 1, 2010, ARMZ issued a press release and filed a notice of extension, extending the ARMZ Offer until March 1, 2010.
-On March 1, 2010, ARMZ announced that it was allowing the unsolicited ARMZ Offer to expire and, in turn, Khan announced that it acknowledged that ARMZ intended to allow its unsolicited offer to expire.
+On March 1, 2010, ARMZ announced that it was allowing the unsolicited ARMZ Offer to expire.